Art-Sells/HPM/HPMCodeBase/MASS/README.md

 # MASS (Market Automated Supplication System)

-**MASS** is an asset management engine within the [HPM framework](https://github.com/Art-Sells/HPM) that automatically converts between a native Stablecoin and volatile Asset (e.g., USDC and cbBTC) to preserve capital in downtrends and secure profits in upswings.
+**MASS** is an asset management engine within the [HPM framework](https://github.com/Art-Sells/HPM) that automatically converts between a native Stablecoin and a volatile Asset (e.g., USDC and cbBTC) to preserve capital in downtrends and secure profits in upswings.
 This is achieved through activation per **Vatop Group**, not as an aggregate conversion system.

 MASS is powered by **[LPP](https://github.com/Art-Sells/HPM/tree/main/HPMCodeBase/MASS/LPP)** (Liquidity Pool Pollination), which ensures that all supplications occur at favorable prices across multiple liquidity pools — minimizing slippage, fees, and losses.